About the Forum

 Technical Content

 Presenters delve into how solutions were developed, focusing on applications that have been deployed in the field and are being used in live traffic situations.
-The longer presentation time ensures that this level of detail may be presented and understood.
+Technical presentations are planned for one to two hours each, ensuring that this level of detail may be presented and understood.

 Discussion